 You can read the full article here.

-Be sure to mark your calendars for Adults Night Out: The Great Pumpkin Glow at the Lincoln Park Zoo, October 29, where adults can (trick or) treat themselves to a hauntingly good time.
+Feeling frighteningly festive this year?
+Be sure to mark your calendars for Adults Night Out: The Great Pumpkin Glow at the Lincoln Park Zoo, October 28, where adults can (trick or) treat themselves to a hauntingly good time!

 “Guests will enjoy unique animal chats, educational entertainment, a live DJ, and multiple bars throughout the zoo at this after-hours event.
 No kids.
 No crowds.
 Strolling among wildlife with a beer, cider, hard seltzer, or glass of wine in hand.
 Sound fun?
 Join us!”